Priceless-P/alx-system_engineering-devops/command_line_for_the_win/README.md

 sftp my_username@hostname
 ```

-Replace `my_username` with your actual username and `hostname` with the provided server address.
+Replace `my_username` with your actual username and `hostname` with the provided server address, press `Enter` and then input your password.

 ## Step 4: Navigating to the Destination Directory
 After connecting, I was in my home directory on the remote server.
 I used the `cd` command to navigate to the directory where I wanted to upload the screenshots: